Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Developed MiniMetro.pde to have a proper drawStations() function that displays the current set of stations in accordance to stations array list, being wary of the type of station being displayed.
 - Changed station spawning such that overlap is minimized, may need a little more work because it still happens rarely.

+### 5/24/2023

+- Each station now has a label for its current set of passengers.
+- New get method for station class that returns a specific index of the stations riders respective to order.

 ## Calvin Zhang